spirosmaggioros/AlgoPlus/README.md

 - [X] [Shortest Path Algorithms](https://en.wikipedia.org/wiki/Shortest_path_problem)
 - [X] [Image Processing Algorithms](https://en.wikipedia.org/wiki/Digital_image_processing)

+> [!Tip]
+> We are currently looking for contributions on machine learning classes and
+> algorithms!

 ### **How to run test cases**
 We have unit tests for every function of our implemented algorithms & data structures.
 It is very important to make sure that your code works before making any pull requests!